Adam Pajer

-Adam Pajer (born 2 May 1995) is a Czech footballer who last played as a defender for Pohronie.
+Adam Pajer (born 2 May 1995) is a Czech footballer who currently plays for Kosmonosy.

 Career

 FK Mladá Boleslav

 Pajer made his professional debut for Mladá Boleslav against Viktoria Plzeň on 19 October 2014.

 FK Pohronie

 On 24 June 2021, Pohronie announced the signing of Pajer on a two-year contract.
 Pajer commented on the transfer positively, citing excitement by top division opportunities in a small but functioning club.
 Pohronie got relegated in the season and subsequently, Pajer had left the club.